rust-lang/rfcs/text/0000-const-char-encode-utf8.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-I suspect that having a similar `decode_utf8` may be desired.
+I suspect that having a similar `decode_utf8` method may be desired.